Chamber Music

 This is the first part of a 3 movement suite.
 The title could be roughly translated as “Dancing and Stumbling”.

-I wanted to create a piece with exiting rhythms and limited thematic material that could be used to provide tensions in polimodality while preserving a somewhat limited macroharmony and easily perceivable pitch center.
+I wanted to create a piece with exiting rhythms and limited thematic material that could be used to create tensions in polymodality while staying within somewhat limited macroharmony and easily perceivable pitch center.

 In each section different modes are used in parallel with more or less notes in common.
-The limited number of voices creates a certain freedom of interpretation.
 I avoided extreme modal contrasts, my aim was to create a texture that sounds somehow familiar, yet interesting.
-I went experimented with parallel modes that would share the grounding tones, while passing notes could vary in amounts of dissimilarities and dissonance.
+I experimented with parallel modes that would share the grounding tones, while passing notes could vary in amounts of dissimilarities and dissonance.
 Thus the tonic and the fifth of each mode split among the 2 players usually remain stable while all other notes may present different degrees of tension.
-That sense of ground permits a clear independenceof the voices, even when both are playing in isorhythm.
+That sense of ground permits a clear independence of the voices, even when both are playing in isorhythm.

 Preference was given to modes that are somehow less common in Western music, such as Phrygian, Phrygian-major, Lydian-minor, Lydian-b9, Phrygian-Lydian (1, b2, b3, #4, 5, 6, 7).
 Each voice tends to be perceived as an independent force that pulls in different directions, sometimes complementing, sometimes stretching the distance between parts, but finally meeting in a common ground.
 The rhythms are derived from a Brazilian folk dance called Afoxé.